Nigerian Universities That Accept Low JAMB Scores: 140-180 Cut-Off Marks

 Education Courses

-Education programmes across most universities accept lower JAMB scores.
-These include:
+Education programmes across most universities accept lower JAMB scores:

 • Education (all specializations)